Konamiman/Z80dotNet/README.md

 ## How to use

 For your convenience, you can add Z80.NET to your project [as a NuGet package](https://www.nuget.org/packages/Z80dotNet) if you want.
+In that case you may want to take a look at the [release notes](ReleaseNotes.txt).

 1. Create an instance of [the Z80Processor class](Main/Z80Processor.cs).
 2. Optionally, plug your own implementations of one or more of the [dependencies](Docs/Dependencies.md).